duckdb/duckdb-web/docs/dev/building/build_configuration.md

 The CI will also run this check, causing it to fail if this check fails.

-## Extension selection
+## Extension Selection

-[Core DuckDB extensions]({% link docs/extensions/core_extensions.md %}) are that are the one maintaned by the DuckDB team, that are hosted in the duckdb GitHub repository, and are served by the `core` extension repository.
+[Core DuckDB extensions]({% link docs/extensions/core_extensions.md %}) are the ones maintaned by the DuckDB team.
+These are hosted in the `duckdb` GitHub organization and are served by the `core` extension repository.

 Core extensions can be built as part of DuckDB via the `CORE_EXTENSION` flag, then listing the names of the extensions that are to be built.